The Astrological Case For Actually Caring About Your Half Birthday

 Given how, well, different opposite signs tend to be (again, see warm and nurturing Cancer and cold, dry-witted Capricorn), people born under each can stand to learn something from each other, Ghaneh writes.
 A Capricorn might spend their half birthday reflecting on how they might express their feelings more freely, while a Cancer may consider what more they could do to plan and work for their future success.

-Whether you opt to have a whole new chart drawn up or simply do a little research on your sign's direct opposite, you can gain something from your half birthday (besides another pressie).
+Whether you opt to have a whole new chart drawn up or simply do a little research on your sign's direct opposite, you can gain something from your half birthday (besides a corny gag gift).
 You just have to look to the stars.

 Advertisement